Vaesea/platformer-base/README.md

 - [ ] Skidding

 ### Unconfirmed
 - Options Menu (Really, I think this would be bloat for a simple platformer base like this.
-Anyone using this would just add their own options menu anyways...)
+Anyone using this project would just add their own options menu anyways...)
 - Using Echo Flixel (It's quite slow when you have too many dynamic bodies on screen at once)
-- Using FlxTilemapExt for state.map (Anyone using this would probably just do this themselves
+- Using FlxTilemapExt for state.map (Anyone using this project would probably just do this themselves)
-- HUD (Anyone using this would just add their own HUD anyways so this likely won't be added since it's just bloat for something simple like this...)
+- HUD (Anyone using this project would just add their own HUD anyways so this likely won't be added since it's just bloat for something simple like this...)

 ## What's The License?
 It's the GNU General Public License 3.0.
 Check the LICENSE file for